 Dedicated server hosting providers may provide the following types of server managed support:

-- Fully Managed - Includes monitoring, software updates, reboots, security patches and operating system upgrades.
+1. Fully Managed - Includes monitoring, software updates, reboots, security patches, and operating system upgrades.
 Customers are completely hands-off.

-- Self Managed - Includes regular monitoring and some maintenance.
-Customers provide most operations and tasks on dedicated server.
+3. Self-Managed - Includes regular monitoring and some maintenance.
+Customers provide most operations and tasks on a dedicated server.

-- Unmanaged - Little to no involvement fromm service provider.
+4. Unmanaged - Little to no involvement from the service provider.
 Customers provide all maintenance, upgrades, patches, and security.